hamdyaea/how-many-days/README.md

 ## What's this software ?

 How many is writed in Python 3.
 It calculates for you how many days you lived.
-You have to enter your name and date birth then you have to enter the date of today.
+You have to enter your name and date birth.

 ![Screenshot](screenshot.png)